sheila-anne/sheila-anne/src/pages/working-together/index.md

 bannerImageHeadline: "Life Coaching | Working Together"
 featuredImage: /img/sheila-anne-working-together.jpg
 formHeadline: "Let's get started!"
-formParagraph: "This 20-minute complementary call is an opportunity to ask questions and learn how Sheila Anne can help you transform your life:"
+formParagraph: "This 20-minute complimentary call is an opportunity to ask questions and learn how Sheila Anne can help you transform your life:"
 formSubHeadline: "Setup your free exploration call."
 path: /working-together
 pageDescription: >